theblackcat102/KohakuHub/docs/Git.md

 **3. "Empty pack file"**
 - Check LakeFS has objects in the branch
-- Verify bridge is populating Git repo correctly
+- Verify bridge is building blobs and trees correctly
-- Ensure pygit2 is installed and working
+- Check File table has LFS flags set properly

 **4. Clone hangs**
 - Check for pack file generation errors